 It is the policy of Auburn University at Montgomery to provide reasonable accommodation for environmental and program accessibility for persons with a disability as defined in Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
 Specifically, the Center for Special Services provides evaluation of individual needs, assistance in determining reasonable accommodations, and appropriate support for academic programs of persons with a documented disability.

 Anyone who desires information about accessibility or services should contact the Center for Special Services, ninth floor of the Library Tower, or call 244-3468 (voice or TDD).

-Complaints regarding accessibility should be addressed to the Assistant to the Chancellor at 244-3778 or to the Director of Campus Services at 244-3260.
+Complaints regarding accessibility should be addressed to the Assistant to the Chancellor at 244-3778 or to the Section 504 Compliance Officer at 244-3418.
 TDD users may call 244-3468.